APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Other Technology Resource Aggregators

-These are other repositories that aggregate planning related tools, software, and related resources.
+These are other aggregators that bring together different planning related tools, software, data, and related resources.
 They are a good source of inspiration to contribute to this repo for example, but we don't need to duplicate efforts.

 - [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) - A collection of transit data tools and resources.
 - [micromobility-tools-and-resources](https://github.com/NABSA/micromobility-tools-and-resources) - A collection of micromobility tools and data resources.